|Leksah forum||Google group||This is a Google group dedictaed to Leksah discussions.|

 - And maybe several other tools like HaRe for refactoring, lhs2tex for publication, …

 This may work very well but it makes it difficult for a beginner to start developing and is not what is considered today's state of the art of software development, where IDEs like Eclipse and VisualStudio are in widespread use.
-There are now efforts to develop plugins for Eclipse (EclipseFP) and VisualStudio (Visual Haskell) which may be a better alternative to Leksah.
+There are now efforts to develop plugins for Eclipse (EclipseFP) and VisualStudio (Visual Haskell) which may be better alternatives to Leksah.

 There are compelling reasons for a Haskell IDE written in Haskell.
 First and most important Haskell is different from mainstream imperative and object oriented languages and a dedicated IDE may exploit this specialness.
 Second the integration with an existing tool written in a different language has to solve the problem of integration of different programming languages/paradigm's.
-Visual Haskell solved it via a Haskell/COM interface, while EcliseFP recently switched from developing everything in Java to the the so called Cohatoe Framework for integrating Haskell Code in Eclipse.
+Visual Haskell solved it via a Haskell/COM interface, while EclispeFP recently switched from developing everything in Java to the the so called Cohatoe Framework for integrating Haskell Code in Eclipse.
 There were earlier efforts to write a dedicated Haskell IDE, namely HIDE and Haste, which seems to be orphaned.
 The 2005 GHC survey showed lots of requests for an IDE, and the theme comes up from time to time on the Haskell Cafe mailing list.

 Another project is Yi, which is an Editor written from scratch in Haskell.
 When I started Leksah I considered to build it on top of Yi, but at that time Yi was difficult to install and was not working under Windows.